 In 2016, the school added a Satellite Location at 122 West 13th Street, Erie PA to house the laboratory portion of the Automotive Body Technician program.
 The school discontinued the program in 2023.

-In 2019, the school again expanded its program offerings with the addition of the Medical Billing and Coding program and the Phlebotomy Technician program.
+In 2019, the school again expanded its program offerings with the addition of the Medical Billing and Coding program and the Phlebotomy Technician program, followed by the addition of the Administrative Professional program in 2024.

 EIT PHILOSOPHY & MISSION